cubicbyte/reddit-account-generator/README.md

 ## Quick info

-Firefox should be installed on your system for the script to work.
+Chrome should be installed on your system for the script to work.

 It is recommended to use proxies, because you can only create 1 account per IP in 10 minutes.
 See file **proxies.txt** or run `python run_tor.py`